Bar category of modules and homotopy adjunction for tensor functors: Bar category of modules

 \section{Bar category of modules $\modbarA$}

 Let $X$ be a scheme of finite type over $k$.
 By \cite{BondalVanDenBergh-GeneratorsAndRepresentabilityOfFunctorsInCommutativeAndNoncommutativeGeometry} the category $D_{qc}(X)$ admits a compact generator.
-Hence $D_{qc}(X) \simeq D(\A)$ for a DG-algebra $\A$ which is the endomorphism algebra of (an $h$-injective resolution of) such generator.
-Similarly, by \cite{Lunts-CategoricalResolutionOfSingularities} the category $D(X)$ admits a classical generator and we have $D(X) \simeq D_c(\A)$ for the endomorphism DG-algebra $\A$ of such generator.
-Moreover, the generator can be chosen in such a way that $\A$ is smooth.
+Hence $D_{qc}(X) \simeq D(\A)$ for a DG-algebra $\A$ which is the endomorphism algebra of (an $h$-injective resolution of) such a generator.
+Similarly, by \cite{Lunts-CategoricalResolutionOfSingularities} the category $D(X)$ admits a classical generator and we have $D(X) \simeq D_c(\B)$ for the endomorphism DG-algebra $\B$ of such generator.
+Moreover, the generator can be chosen in such a way that $\B$ is smooth.
 See \cite[\S 4]{AnnoLogvinenko-SphericalDGFunctors} for a detailed exposition, as well as generalities on DG-enhancements.

 This reduces DG-enhancing derived categories of algebraic varieties to DG-enhancing derived categories of DG-modules over DG-algebras or, more generally, DG-categories.
-Let $\A$ and $\B$ be DG-categories.
-By \cite[Theorem 7.2]{Toen-TheHomotopyTheoryOfDGCategoriesAndDerivedMoritaTheory} every DG-enhanceable continuous functor $D(\A) \rightarrow D(\B)$ is of form $(-) \ldertimes M$ for some bimodule $M \in D(\AbimB)$.
-It follows that $D(\AbimB)$ can be identified with the triangulated category of the DG-enhanceable continuous functors $D(\A) \rightarrow D(\B)$.
-This furthermore identifies the subcategory $D^{\Bperf}(\AbimB)$ with triangulated category of DG-enhanceable functors $D_c(\A) \rightarrow D_c(\B)$.
-This reduces DG-enhancing the exact functors between the derived categories of algebraic varieties to DG-enhancing the derived categories of bimodules, cf. \cite{LuntsSchnurer-NewEnhancementsOfDerivedCategoriesOfCoherentSheavesAndApplications}.
+Let $\A$ and $\B$ be DG-categories and let be a DG-enhanceable functor.
+Recall that $f$ is said to be \em continuous \rm if it commutes with infinite direct sums.
+By \cite[Theorem 7.2]{Toen-TheHomotopyTheoryOfDGCategoriesAndDerivedMoritaTheory} every DG-enhanceable continuous functor $D(\A) \rightarrow D(\B)$ is of the form $(-) \ldertimes M$ for some bimodule $M \in D(\AbimB)$.
+It follows that $D(\AbimB)$ can be identified with the triangulated category of DG-enhanceable continuous functors $D(\A) \rightarrow D(\B)$.
+This furthermore identifies the subcategory $D^{\Bperf}(\AbimB)$ with the triangulated category of DG-enhanceable functors $D_c(\A) \rightarrow D_c(\B)$.
+This reduces DG-enhancing exact functors between the derived categories of algebraic varieties to DG-enhancing the derived categories of bimodules, cf. \cite{LuntsSchnurer-NewEnhancementsOfDerivedCategoriesOfCoherentSheavesAndApplications}.

 Let $\A$ be a DG-category and let $\modA$ be the DG-category of $\A$-modules.
 There are two enhancements commonly used in the literature for $D(\A)$: the full subcategory $\hprojA$ of the $h$-projective modules in $\modA$, and the Drinfield quotient $\modA / \acyc(\A)$ where $\acyc(\A)$ is the full subcategory of acyclic modules.
 Neither turned out to be suitable for our purposes.
 The problem with the Drinfeld quotient is that its morphisms are inconvenient to work with explicitly.
 The problem with $\hprojA$ manifests itself when working with bimodules.
 The diagonal bimodule $\A$, which corresponds to the identity functor $D(\A) \rightarrow D(\A)$, is not in general $h$-projective.
 Hence every construction involving the identity functor has to be $h$-projectively resolved by e.g.~tensoring with the bar complex.
 This leads to many formulas becoming vastly more complicated than they should be, cf.~\cite{AnnoLogvinenko-SphericalDGFunctors}.